WPBeginner

 You need to click on the ‘Set Featured Image’ area, and this will bring up the WordPress media uploader popup.

 From here, you can upload an image from your computer or use an existing image from your media library.
-Once you select the image, simply click on the Set Featured Image button.
+Once you select the image, simply click on the ‘Set Featured Image’ button.

 Setting a featured image

 WordPress will now show a preview of the featured image in the right column.
-However, the actual featured image would look different depending on your WordPress theme.

-Depending on settings defined by your theme developer, your featured image will automatically appear with your posts.
+Depending on the settings defined by your theme developer, your featured image will automatically appear with your posts.

-How to Find and Effectively Use Featured Images?
+How to Find and Effectively Use Featured Images

 You cannot just use Google image search and use any image from the internet.
-Those images are protected by copyright laws and using them without proper permission can cause legal trouble.
+Those images are protected by copyright laws, and using them without proper permission can cause legal trouble.

 Luckily, there are several resources available that you can use to find free images for your blog posts.